enspirit/bmg/README.md

         .where(...)
       ```

-2. Bmg supports in memory relations, json relations, csv relations, SQL
+2. Bmg supports in-memory relations, JSON relations, csv relations, SQL
    relations and so on.
 It's not tight to SQL generation, and supports
    queries accross multiple data sources.